-- To improve patient choice by allowing States to adopt market-based alternatives to the Affordable Care Act that increase access to affordable health insurance and reduce costs while ensuring important consumer protections and improving patient care. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

-3 SECTION 1.
-SHORT TITLE; TABLE OF CONTENTS.

-- 4 (a) SHORT TITLE.-This Act may be cited as the - 5 "Patient Freedom Act of 2017". - 6 (b) TABLE OF CONTENTS.-The table of contents for - 7 this Act is as follows:
+- To improve patient choice by allowing States to adopt market-based alternatives to the Affordable Care Act that increase access to affordable health insurance and reduce costs while ensuring important consumer protections and improving patient care. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
+SHORT TITLE; TABLE OF CONTENTS. - 4 (a) Short Title.-This Act may be cited as the - 5 "Patient Freedom Act of 2017". - 6 (b) Table of Contents for - 7 this Act is as follows: